-In order to obtain FDA approval for any of our drug candidates, we must submit to the FDA a New Drug Application, or NDA, that demonstrates that the drug candidate is safe and effective in humans for its intended use.
+In order to obtain FDA approval for any of our drug candidates, we must submit to the FDA a New Drug Application, or NDA, that demonstrates with substantive evidence that the drug candidate is both safe and effective in humans for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.

+Results from our Phase I clinical programs may not support moving a drug candidate to Phase II or Phase III clinical trials.
 Our Phase III clinical trials may not demonstrate the safety or efficacy of our drug candidates.
 Success in preclinical studies and early clinical trials does not ensure that later clinical trials will be successful.
 Results of later clinical trials may not replicate the results of prior clinical trials and preclinical studies.
 FDA guidelines recommend that the efficacy of new painkillers be demonstrated in more than one clinical model of pain.
-This means that even if one of our Phase III clinical trials demonstrates positive results for our drug candidates, we are likely to have to demonstrate positive results in one or more additional Phase III clinical trials prior to receiving broad label FDA approval for treatment of severe chronic pain.
-Even if the results of our Phase III clinical trials are positive, we may have to commit substantial time and additional resources to conducting further preclinical studies and clinical trials before we can submit a NDA or obtain FDA approval for any of our drug candidates.
+This means that even if one of our Phase III clinical trials demonstrates positive results for our drug candidates, we are likely to have to demonstrate positive results in one or more additional Phase III clinical trials prior to receiving FDA approval for a broad label for treatment of severe chronic pain.
+Even if the results of our Phase III clinical trials are positive, we may have to commit substantial time and additional resources to conducting further preclinical studies and clinical trials before we can submit an NDA or obtain FDA approval for any of our drug candidates.

-In February 2006, we completed an SPA with the FDA for a pivotal Phase III clinical trial with Remoxy in approximately 400 patients with severe chronic pain.
+In February 2006, we completed an SPA with the FDA for a pivotal Phase III clinical trial with Remoxy in approximately 400 patients with moderate to severe chronic pain.
 Under this procedure, a sponsor may seek the FDA's agreement on the design and analysis of a clinical trial intended to form the primary basis of an efficacy claim.
 If the FDA agrees in writing, its agreement may not be changed after the trial begins except in limited circumstances, such as the FDA determining that a substantial scientific issue essential to determining the safety or effectiveness of the product was identified after the trial had begun.
 If the outcome of the trial is successful, the sponsor will ordinarily be able to rely on it as the basis for approval with respect to effectiveness.
-Under our SPA, if the outcome of our Phase III clinical trial is successful, we expect to use the data from the Phase III clinical trial as part of the basis of approval with respect to efficacy.
+Under our SPA, if the outcome of our Phase III clinical trial is successful, we expect to use the data from the Phase III clinical trial as part of a basis of approval with respect to efficacy.
 While we received the SPA for this Phase III clinical trial assessing Remoxy, there can be no assurance that this clinical trial will have a successful outcome or that we will ultimately receive approval for this drug candidate.
 Furthermore, there can be no assurance that other events will not occur that would allow the FDA to disregard our SPA.

 Clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous requirements.
-The clinical trial process is also consumes a significant amount of time.
+The clinical trial process also consumes a significant amount of time.
 Furthermore, if participating patients in clinical trials suffer drug-related adverse reactions during the course of such clinical trials, or if we or the FDA believe that participating patients are being exposed to unacceptable health risks, we will have to suspend or terminate our clinical trials.
 Failure can occur at any stage of the clinical trials, and we could encounter problems that cause us to abandon or repeat clinical trials.